 “He’s got one of those sounds that feels like a peaceful Fall night.
 This music is literally for everyone… a calming break to clear your mind and go to a peaceful place.” – Samantha Pollard, Music Blogger

 If you'd like, you can join as a member and get free music and other cool stuff too.
-New members can immediately download my "Best of 2008-2009" album for free!
+New members can immediately download my "The Best" album for free!
 Members also get exclusive access to the Member Section where you can watch video blogs, hear new song demos, and exchange ideas with me.
 Look for the password included with the download and in my occasional email newsletter... and I promise, no spam.
 Cheers!

 A BRIEF HISTORY

 Hi!
 My name is Ben Myers and I am a singer-songwriter from Kansas.
 I write mellow rock songs with an edge.
 I wanted to share with you a little story of my music.